 Goat Stew with Morninga Fruit Pods and Soumbala

-Soumbala, also called nete or nere, is a condiment used widely across West Africa.
+This goat meat stew recipe contains Soumbala, also called nete or nere, which is a condiment used widely across West Africa.
 It is rich in proteins and a variety of dietary minerals, and somewhat comparable to the miso paste that Asia regularly uses in their cooking.
-Soumbala a fermented paste made from the seed of the African locust bean tree with a pungent smell with a taste reminding one of a very mild fish sauce.
+Soumbala is a fermented paste made from the seed of the African locust bean tree with a pungent smell with a taste reminding one of a very mild fish sauce.
 Soumbala comes in balls or patties and adding salt ensures its quality and facilitates a longer storage life.
 It can be found in West African markets or sourced online.
 Fish sauce can be substituted.

-Moringa fruit pods are also featured in this dish and can be substituted with string beans.
-It is cherieshed for its ability to add zest and nutrients to your dish.
+Moringa fruit pods are also featured in the goat meat stew recipe and can be substituted with string beans.
+It is cherished for its ability to add zest and nutrients to your dish.
 Virtually every part of the moringa tree (Moringa oleifera) — fruit pods that taste like string beans, leaves redolent of spinach, seeds reminiscent of peanuts, roots that taste like horseradish — is edible and packed with nutrients.

 This recipe is by chef Benedicto Marinas.
 Benedicto is a chef from the Philippines and worked professionally in Manila, Atlanta, New Orleans, France, Australia, West Africa and currently in New York.
 He will go to great lengths to find the perfect meal, stopping along the way to help those who struggle with food insecurity and malnutrition.
 He has just completed a book on utilizing moringa to improve diets in Mali, West Africa.